videocoin/cloud-test-framework/README.md

 Black: https://github.com/psf/black

 - This project conciously ignores Black's preference to double-quote usage (see more in the `pyproject.toml` configuration file for Black)
-- Black is enabled in a report-only mode specified by `diff = true` in its configuration file.
-If you want Black to automatically format for you, remove the line in `pyproject.toml` (please leave it enabled before checking in)

 flake8: https://github.com/PyCQA/flake8